jmccann/ironic/README.md

 nova boot --flavor my-baremetal-flavor --nic net-id=$net_id --image $image --key-name default testing
 ```

+Can take up to like 10 sec before VM will auto power-on.
+Be patient.

 # Resources

 * http://docs.openstack.org/developer/ironic/drivers/vbox.html - Using Vbox to simulate baremetal nodes for ironic.
 This assumes a base undertanding of how a lot of stuff works already.